Georg von Schnitzler: Post-war life

 In the questioning following his arrest, Schnitzler admitted to some "mistakes" on his part and agreed that IG Farben as a company had played a central role in the growth of Hitler and his arming of Germany.
 His frank responses did not meet the approval of many of his old colleagues and during a period of fraternisation in prison he was confronted by an angry Fritz ter Meer.
 Following their conversation, Schnitzler announced that he wished to withdraw his earlier statements, claiming that they had been delivered under extreme pressure.

 Indicted by the United States after the Second World War for war crimes in the IG Farben trial, Schnitzer was found guilty of "plunder and spoliation" and sentenced to five years imprisonment on 30 July 1948.
-However, after the U.S. military instituted a good behavior credit system, Schnitzer, who had been in custody since 1945, was released from prison on 21 December 1949, several months before his sentence was scheduled to expire.
+However, after the U.S. military instituted a good behavior credit system, Schnitzler, who had been in custody since 1945, was released from prison on 21 December 1949, several months before his sentence was scheduled to expire.
 Following his release, he returned to the business world as president of Deutsch-Ibero-Amerikanische Gesellschaft.
 He also returned to high society and occasionally showed up in the pages of European magazines covering these upper echelons.